idio-lang/idio-by-example/idio-source/command-errors.rst

 external command that fails (including signals).
 This aggressive nature is deliberate.

-That can be inconvenient so you can suppress various aspects of this behaviour.
+Some *filthy casuals* might consider that to be inconvenient so you can suppress various aspects of this behaviour.

 For each of these examples you can try running with the value set to ``#f``, the default, or ``#t`` by removing the comment character